F0nz0/NanoListener/README.md

 	                        --filt_bam_file_suffix: a <str> optional indicating the suffix to be used to write the filtered BAM output file on disk..
 [None]

-After that, a filtered BAM file containg reads falling on the regions white-list and covering a given minimum percentage of the reference sequence will be retrieved and collected into the filtered output BAM file.
-The subsequent step is to launch f5c eventalign (Gamaarachchi et al., 2020, GitHub: https://github.com/hasindu2008/f5c) on the filtered BAM file to perform the re-squiggling of raw currents against the used reference.
-The f5c eventalign program (version >= 1.5 for RNA004) has to be run with the following configuration and steps:
+After that, all reads falling on the regions in the white-list and covering a given minimum percentage of the reference sequence will be retrieved and collected into the filtered output BAM file.
+The subsequent step is to launch the f5c eventalign program (Gamaarachchi et al., 2020, GitHub: https://github.com/hasindu2008/f5c) on this BAM file to perform the re-squiggling of raw currents against the selected reference.
+The f5c eventalign program (version >= 1.4 for RNA004) has to be run with the following configurations and steps:
 A) FAST5/FASTQ files indexing:

 	f5c index -t 20 --iop 25 -d $FAST5 $FASTQ